-CMHS offers consultation services by licensed staff to assist faculty, administrators, residence hall personnel, and others on campus in their daily work with students.
+CMHS offers consultation with our clinicians to assist family, friends, faculty, staff, and others on campus in their support of students.
 Examples of consultation activities include:

 - Providing information on campus and community mental health resources

-- Planning strategies to avert a potential crisis
+- Crisis response and planning strategies to avert a potential crisis

 - Managing group conflict

 All contacts with Student Health Services/Counseling & Mental Health Services are strictly confidential in accordance with Connecticut state privacy laws.
 Records are not available to individuals or agencies, either on or off campus, without a student’s specific written permission.
 CMHS records are kept separately from medical records but are available to Student Health Services providers on a need-to-know basis.
 Copies of psychiatric medication prescriptions, laboratory reports, and a notation that there is a CMHS record are in the Student Health Services medical record.
 By law and by professional codes of ethics, confidentiality is only broken by a therapist when 1) the student is in imminent danger of harm to self or others 2) a therapist suspects abuse or neglect of a child under the age of 18 or other dependent or 3) a court orders a record.
 Even in these cases, we will try our best to work with the student in communicating this information to other parties.
 In accordance with university policy, CMHS records are destroyed after seven years.

 Even within the limits of confidentiality, we strive to partner with our greater UConn community.
 If you have information you feel is important to let us know, we encourage you to call with the understanding that what you share with us can be shared with the student.
 We are also glad to speak with you in hypotheticals to give you the best idea of what typically happens with students seeking mental health services.

 How to identify if a student needs counseling: